PgDoorman Basic Usage Guide

 Signal Handling

 PgDoorman responds to standard Unix signals for control and management.
-These signals can be sent using the kill command (e.g., kill -HUP <pid>).
+Send signals using kill (e.g., kill -HUP <pid>).

 Process Management